Ankara says it targeted PKK bases but Baghdad claims Kurdish villages were hit.

 Celtic, Karlstad, Sweden

-A website linked to the political party of Jalal Talabani, the Iraqi president who is Kurdish, said as many as 700 Turkish troops had gone as far as 8km into Iraq.
+A website linked to the political party of Jalal Talabani, the Iraqi president, said as many as 700 Turkish troops had gone as far as 8km into Iraq.

 Fouad Hussein, head of the office of Kurdish regional president, Massoud Barzani, said: “We condemn this incursion.